google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/step-08.markdown

 1. Create a Firebase account at [https://www.firebase.com/signup/](https://www.firebase.com/signup/)
-1. Install the Firebase tools via npm<br/>
+1. Install the Firebase tools via npm:<br/>
    `npm install -g firebase-tools`

-Once you're account has been created and you've signed in, you're ready to deploy!
+Once your account has been created and you've signed in, you're ready to deploy!

 1. Create a new app at